SoftwareAG/sagdevops-templates/templates/sag-apigateway-server/README.md

-To provision API Gateway 10.3 on newly created `apigateway` instance on Integration Server with all latest fixes:
+To provision a new Integration Server instance named "apigateway" with API Gateway 10.3 and all latest fixes: